Veridise/zirgen-to-llzk/doc/doxygen/2_tools.md

 `zklang` is the frontend compiler that converts Zirgen source code into different MLIR dialects.
 The end-to-end workflow of `zklang` is to perform the following translations:
 1. zirgen source code to zirgen AST
-2. zirgen AST to ZHL, an MLIR dialect designed by Risc0 to represent zirgen programs (see \ref ZHLDialect "the ZHL dialect documentation").
+2. zirgen AST to ZHL, an MLIR dialect designed by Risc0 to represent zirgen programs (see \ref mlir/ZHLDialect.md "the ZHL dialect documentation").
-3. ZHL to ZML, an MLIR dialect designed by Veridise as an intermediary dialect between ZHL and LLZK (see \ref ZMLDialect "the ZML dialect documentation").
+3. ZHL to ZML, an MLIR dialect designed by Veridise as an intermediary dialect between ZHL and LLZK (see \ref mlir/ZMLDialect.md "the ZML dialect documentation").
 4. ZML to LLZK, Veridise's ZK circuit IR (see [the LLZK project site][llzk-site] for more information about the LLZK dialect).

 Generally, users will use `zklang` to translate zirgen circuits to LLZK bytecode (which is more efficient for downstream tooling to operate on),